Curriculum

 Term 2

-Our Year 3 students go away on camp for the first time to Somers, only 30 mins drive from Woodlands Primary School.
-It is here that they are introduced to some challenging activities such as the Giant Swing, Flying Fox and Ropes Course.
+Our Year 4 students head off to Somers, only 30 mins drive from Woodlands Primary School.
+It is here that they are introduced to some challenging activities such as the Giant Swing, Flying Fox, Archery and the Ropes Course.
 The camp backs directly onto the shores of the Westernport Bay, with the Coolart Wetlands located just next door.
 Both of these environments and its local wildlife create fantastic discussions and lead to further research from the students back at school.

 Term 3